The advantages of third person point of view I want to talk about here are…

 - In The Catcher in the Rye, the narrator and the viewpoint character are virtually the same age – both about 17.
 (We discover at the end that Holden Caulfield is narrating the novel a short time after the events are over.)
 Yes, he has been changed by the story’s events – meaning there is something of a difference between Holden the narrator and Holden the viewpoint character.
 But age-wise, there’s little difference between them.

 - Exactly the same thing goes for Huckleberry Finn.
 The narrator and the viewpoint character are both young teenage boys.

 But imagine if these novels were narrated not a short time after the events, but several decades later.
 Instead of teenage boys sitting there in the room with us, telling us their tales, we would have old men called Holden Caulfield and Huckleberry Finn.

-We would still hear the intimacy of their "old narrator" voices, but their "young viewpoint character" voices would be clouded by time - and it is their younger voices that we really want to hear.
+Yes, we’d still hear the intimacy of their “old narrator” voices.
+But their “young viewpoint character” voices would be clouded by time – and it is their younger voices that we really want to hear.

 (In a third person novel, you don’t get this distance, but I’ll be coming onto that shortly.)